ssbc/ssb-subset-replication-spec/README.md

 replicating a certain subset of messages that can then be supplimented with a frontier sync such as [EBT].

+In classical SSB, feeds up to a hops count (2 or 3) is replicated in full.
+The good thing about this is that any node has a full replica of the feeds it is interested in, so the only way of having network partitions (where a subset of the network is unavailable) is by having that part of the network (as defined by hops) go offline faster than new nodes come in.
+Nodes might go offline for an extended period of time or never come back.
+This is somewhat mitigated by pubs.

+Partial replication has a similar problem but on a different axis where a node might be offline for a while and once it comes back all the nodes it connects with only store a partial replica that does not overlap on the frontier.
+In this case the old node would need to go into a mode similar to initial replication.
+It can use its existing subset of data of say contact messages to only request changes for those so the sync time would be less than a full sync.

 It is recommended to use this module in conjunction with [ssb-secure-partial-feed].